 As an initial matter, it is worth noting that schools differ significantly in terms of how they investigate Title IX sexual misconduct allegations.
 Not all schools provide students with their right to a hearing, for example, or even allow the parties to appeal the decision that their investigators ultimately reach.
 This can have an enormously negative impact on the ability of the accused student to persuasively present their case, and it can lead to decisions that may have been arrived at on the basis of public pressure rather than fundamental fairness.
 In fact, these — and other procedural concerns — point to the value of a qualified Title IX defense attorney.
-Your attorney will provide guidance throughout the proceedings and will ensure that your rights are not violated through an improper or incomplete investigation.
+Your Title 9 lawyer will provide guidance throughout the proceedings and will ensure that your rights are not violated through an improper or incomplete investigation.

 The investigation should not take longer than two months.
 If the investigation is not completed within that time period, you may be able to challenge the school’s handling of the Title IX investigation as untimely and violative of the “promptness” requirement.
 Lengthy investigations are quite damaging to your position as the accused student, as witness testimony and records may be less accurate as time goes on.
 Despite the threat of inaccuracy, investigators favoring the accuser might then allow such testimony to be introduced, thus skewing the evidence against you.

-Over the course of the investigation, you may not necessarily have access to a Title IX attorney in the traditional sense.
+Over the course of the investigation, you may not necessarily have access to a Title 9 attorney in the traditional sense.
 Simply put, the school may forbid each party from having an attorney directly represent them and speak on their behalf.
 Instead, the school may allow each party to have an advisor present at all times (for investigation and hearings).
 The advisor is not necessarily empowered to speak on behalf of the student, but he or she can provide guidance on various issues as the process goes on.